-HPH 110 Critical Thinking (3.0 credits) (Mode of Delivery On-line and Lecture): This course is designed to develop skills in critical thinking.
+HPH 110 Critical Thinking (3.0 credits): This course is designed to develop skills in critical thinking.
 This includes such areas as analyzing and evaluating claims, arguments, and explanations; constructing cogent arguments, and argumentative essays; solving problems and making decisions.
 Attention will be given to everyday contexts such as advertising news media, law, science, morality, etc. An emphasis will be placed on practical application of useful principles and procedures as well as mastery of theoretical consideration.
 Prerequisite: None.